How often should your business post content for optimum results?

 What about word count?

-According to Forbes, blog posts containing over 1,500 words are 68% or over more likely to be shared on Twitter and over 22% more likely to be liked on Facebook compared to shorter posts.
+According to Forbes, blog posts containing over 1,500 words are 68% or over more likely to be shared on Twitter, and over 22% more likely to be liked on Facebook compared to shorter posts.
 On the downside, longer posts are more difficult to write, and often readers prefer shorter content that is easier to read.

 In order to perform well in search engine rankings, a minimum of 300 words is all the content you need.
 Why is this?
 A blog post needs at least 300 words to incorporate longtail keyword research and other critical SEO optimization into content to be recognized by search engines to rank.
+We also recommend that you include your keywords in the first 100 words of your post.

 Easier to maintain a regular schedule.